slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

   * `short_coil_hs`: Similar to `freewheeling`, but with motor coils shorted to high side voltage.

 * `enable_spreadcycle` (*Optional*, bool, [templatable][config-templatable]): `True` completely disables StealthChop and only uses SpreadCycle, `False` allows use of StealthChop.
 Defaults to OTP.

+* `monitor_stall_threshold` (*Optional*, percentage, [templatable][config-templatable]): Threshold is percentage of *max speed* for when stall detection is active.
+Default is 50% which should work fine.
+0% might trigger on acceleration or deceleration.

 > [!NOTE]